-Pros and cons of private treaty
+Pros and cons of selling via private treaty sale

-Tips for a successful private treaty
+Tips for a successful private treaty sale

-Pros and cons of public auction
+Pros and cons of selling at auction

 - Competition.
-Auctions create a sense of urgency based on a set ‘end date’ for the property, and this competition can often lead to higher bids and a higher sale price.
+Auctions create a sense of urgency based on a set "end date" for the property, and this competition can often lead to higher bids and a higher sale price.

 - Protected by the reserve.
 If you decide to sell your property via auction, you are protected by the set reserve price, which represents the lowest offer that you’re willing to accept.
-This means that your property will not sell unless a bid is equal to or greater than the reserve price.
-In addition, there is no ceiling price, which means that you have the opportunity to achieve the highest possible price that a registered bidder is willing to pay.

 - No cooling-off period.
 The highest bidder that makes an offer above the reserve is obliged to purchase the property, resulting in a quick and definitive sale.